-Ten years later, as a broke salesman, my wife and I moved back into that same room over the garage.
+Ten years later, as a broke salesman, my wife and I moved back into that same room.
 The real estate bubble had burst and left me holding the bag.
 To add insult to my already injured ego, I had acquired a rental home in South Florida that was $100,000 under water, a monster SUV payment, and an investment property that was bleeding me dry.
 Each morning when I opened my eyes to the nostalgia of my old room, the sting of bad decisions was fresh.
 I guess that’s what they call humble pie.

 Listen to this post on the Whole Life Matters Podcast